Annuity.org content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 There are several factors that contribute to inflation.
 Mainly, it’s a function of supply and demand.

-When supplies of goods or services can’t keep up with the level of demand, the cost of those items increases.
+When the supply of goods or services can’t keep up with demand, the cost of those items increases.
+This is referred to as “demand-pull” inflation.

 Effects of Inflation Risk on Retirement